Wednesday, November 06, 2024

 'The Egyptian Mummies that I have seen, have had their Mouths open, and somewhat gaping, which affordeth a good opportunity to view and observe their Teeth, wherein 'tis not easie to find any wanting or decayed: and therefore in Egypt, where one Man practised but one Operation, or the Diseases but of single Parts, it must needs be a barren Profession to confine unto that of drawing of Teeth, and little better than to have been Tooth-drawer unto King Pyrrhus, who had but two in his Head'.

-The pyramids, mummies and hieroglyphics of ancient Egypt are frequently encountered throughout Browne's discourses Urn-Burial and The Garden of Cyrus as is imagery relating to optics.
+The pyramids, mummies and hieroglyphics of ancient Egypt are frequently encountered throughout the discourses Urn-Burial and The Garden of Cyrus as is imagery closely relating to optics.

-Optical imagery is in fact a fundamental template of Browne’s twin discourses.
-Urn-Burial opens in the depths of the subterranean world, it investigates archaeological finds hidden in the earth.
+In many ways optical imagery is a fundamental template of the diptych discourses.
+Urn-Burial opens in the depths of the subterranean world, it investigates archaeological finds which are hidden in the earth.
 The religious beliefs of those going into the darkness of death are examined in it, the enquirer or adept is said to be ‘lost in the uncomfortable night of nothing’.
-Browne laments that men remain in the darkness of their own moral darkness until death.
-The discourse includes the superb medical-optical imagery of two infants not yet born who in the darkness of the womb discuss the world they are about to enter.
-Plato’s famous cave of shadows and illusion is also mentioned.
+Browne laments that men remain in the dark to their own moral darkness until death.
+The discourse includes superb medical-optical imagery in which two infants not yet born and in the darkness of the womb discuss the world they are about to enter.
+Plato’s famous cave of shadows and human illusion is also mentioned.

 While Urn-Burial explores the invisible world of death, The Garden of Cyrus explores the visible, living worlds of Nature and Art.
-In the dedicatory epistle of The Garden of Cyrus Browne informs his reader that he's encouraged to write after meeting blind men who have the ability to discuss not only sight but also growth.
+In its dedicatory epistle Browne informs his patron that he's encouraged to write after meeting blind men who have the ability to discuss not only sight but also growth.
 The discourse opens with the dazzle of ‘shooting rays and 'diffused Light’ of the Sun and Moon on the fourth day of Creation, the effect of the Sun and Moon's rays upon plant growth is discussed, along with how the visual or optic nerve functions in eyesight.
 The workings of the camera obscura are also alluded to.
 Even disturbed, distorted ways of seeing in human perception are included with the word ‘hallucination’ being introduced into the English language.

 The Garden of Cyrus features dozens of sharp-sighted and perspicacious botanical observations.
 As well as using his eyes to study and examine Nature, Browne was also deeply appreciative of simply contemplating Nature and Art, as he wittily informs readers of Religio Medici - ‘I can look a whole day with delight upon a handsome picture, though it be but of an horse’.

 Throughout Cyrus Browne attempts to enlighten his reader on the beauty of Nature.
 The word 'elegant' frequently occurs in the essay.
 Visual examples of how the archetypal symbols of order, the number five and the quincunx pattern are generously supplied to the reader 'artificially, naturally and mystically' as prime evidence of God's intelligent design and universal interconnectivity.
-Though little understood throughout the centuries The Garden of Cyrus remains the greatest work of hermetic philosophy in the entire canon of English literature.
-Taken together Browne's diptych discourses are a unique literary work- Polarity, especially the optical imagery of Darkness and Light are fundamental to their binary construction.
+Though little understood throughout the centuries The Garden of Cyrus remains the greatest work of hermetic philosophy in the canon of English literature.
+Taken together the diptych discourses are unique as a literary work.
+Polarity, in particular, optical imagery involving Darkness and Light are fundamental to their construction.
 United they form a Cosmic vision and are a rare example of an alchemical mandala in World literature.

 With the restoration of Monarchy in 1660 Browne must have felt a sober joy.
 Only two years earlier he'd reassured readers of The Garden of Cyrus of the imminent return of social Order, prophetically declaring – 'All things began in Order, so shall they end and so shall they begin again'.